 - Monthly share amounts do not automatically increase every year.
 Members must vote and have majority agree to any share increase.
 This typically happens every 18-30 months.
 A vote is held if 3 months in a row have to be prorated.

-- The family rate (currently $495) is the same no matter how many children you choose to have.
+- The family rate (currently $495 on Classic) is the same no matter how many children you choose to have.

 - You will receive prayers and cards in the mail, along with money, if you have a need.
 Health care with Samaritan goes far beyond money, it includes many spiritual benefits (members often keep the cards to bolster their spirits during recovery and beyond)